 Frequently Asked Questions

-- What cover is available under my policy in relation to Coronavirus or FCO change in advice?
+- What cover is available under my policy in relation to Coronavirus or FCDO change in advice?

 - When and how will I receive my Policy Documents?

 - Your policy documents will be e-mailed to you once you have completed your application.
 They usually arrive in your Inbox within a few minutes, but at busy times you should allow up to 24 hours.

 TIP - if you haven't received your policy documents within 24 hours - check your Junk Mail inbox - there is a chance that your junk mail filters may have inadvertently sent these important documents to Junk Mail.
 This doesn't happen very often but it can happen!